jstrait/wavefile/README.markdown

     w.sample_rate       # 11025, 22050, 44100, etc.
     w.bits_per_sample   # 8 or 16

+You can also convert a file to different formats.
+For example, you can convert a mono file to stereo, or down-sample a 16-bit file to 8-bit.

+	w.num_channels = 2
+	w.num_channels = :stereo   // Equivalent to line above
+	w.sample_rate = 22050
+	w.bits_per_sample = 16

 To create and save a new wave file:

     w = WaveFile.new(1, 44100, 16)  # num_channels,